People

 Allyson Boggess (BS, JMU, 2017) is the Laboratory Manager for the Coastal Geology Lab.
 She works behind the scenes to support CGL's lab and field activities, and runs the Sedimentology & Gamma Lab Cost Center.
 After earning her bachelor's degree in Geology from James Madison University, she participated in the NAGT/USGS Cooperative Summer Fellowship Program and later worked as a geologist at the USGS Woods Hole Coastal and Marine Science Center.the Coastal Geology Laboratory Manager as of May 2024.

-Cornbau Field Photo Travis Cornbau is a sophomore at William & Mary, majoring in biology with a minor in marine science.
+Cornbau Field Photo Travis Cornbau is a junior at William & Mary, majoring in biology with a minor in marine science.
 He is currently assisting with various projects across the coastal geology lab with hopes of diversifying his future career options.

-Greenfeld Field Photo Addison Greenfeld is a sophomore at William & Mary, pursuing majors in Geology and ENSP.
+Greenfeld Field Photo Addison Greenfeld is a junior at William & Mary, pursuing majors in Geology and ENSP.
 He is working to collect and process samples in support of multiple projects in the coastal geology lab.

-Maclin Photo Lawrence Maclin is a sophomore and WMSURE Scholar at William and Mary.
+Maclin Photo Lawrence Maclin is a junior and WMSURE Scholar at William and Mary.
 While currently undecided for a major, he intends to major in biology on a pre-medical track.
 He is working across multiple aspects of the coastal geology lab, and exploring a possible thesis project.

-Van Dongen Field Photo Anna Van Dongen is a junior at William & Mary, pursuing a major in Geology and Minor in Marine Science.
+Van Dongen Field Photo Anna Van Dongen is a senior at William & Mary, pursuing a major in Geology and Minor in Marine Science.
 Her work with the Coastal Geology Lab is primarily focused on couplings between humans and marsh processes, focusing on our study of the Westport region of Buzzards Bay, MA.

 Lab Associates